programminghistorian/jekyll/en/lessons/gravity-model.md

 To make it easier to solve, we can rewrite this formula to isolate $μ$ on the left side of the equation by counteracting the natural log ($ln$) - effectively removing it from the calculation.
 To do so, we must perform the inverse of natural log on both sides of the equation.
 The inverse of a natural log ($ln$) is the [exponential function](https://en.wikipedia.org/wiki/Exponential_function) ($exp$).
 This means multiplying natural log by the exponential function on the left side of the equation (resulting in 1, and making it redundant since 1($μ$) is $μ$).
 You must also do the same on the right side.

-This means everything on the right side of the new equation must be multiplied by $\exp()$:
+This means everything on the right side of the new equation must be multiplied by $exp()$:

 $$μ = exp(β_{0} + (β_{1}x_{1}) + (β_{2}x_{2}) + (β_{3}x_{3}) + (β_{4}x_{4}) + (β_{5}x_{5}))$$